18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-cloud-adoption-specialist-gs15.md

    href: "#how-to-apply"
 ---

-The TTS Centers of Excellence (CoE) office is looking for someone to join their team as a Cloud Adoption Lead (GS15).
+The TTS Centers of Excellence (CoE) office is looking for someone to join their team as a Cloud Adoption Specialist (GS15).
 This page includes basic information about the role, the role summary and key objectives needed in order to perform the role well.
 If you are interested in learning more about this role please reach out to Amanda Schonfeld at [jointts@gsa.gov](mailto:jointts@gsa.gov)